easyctf/writeups-2014/230-failedxyz.md

 Fish duet refers to *twofish* encryption.
 Again, the hash is given to you (the hash was found to be broken in the middle of the competition, but this time it was changed directly on the site).

 So we already have a ciphertext and encryption method!
 Where's the key?
 Well, twofish encryption keys must be either 16, 24, or 32 characters in length.
 Notice that the title of the page, `fdetzl`, has a length of 6, which perfectly divides into 24.
+The key is `fdetzlfdetzlfdetzlfdetzl`.
+Later a hint was released saying that the key was actually a repeated phrase.

 ## Flag